JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ## Conversion

 In the previous section, we have defined two currencies.
 A natural question is how to convert one currency to the other.
 In the real world, the exchange operation between currencies is not transitive.
-However, we will assume that the **exchange is transitive** for simplicity and educational purposes.
-It will allow us to define the `convert` function without defining the exchange rate for all pairs of currencies.
+However, we assume that the **exchange rate is transitive** and there are no exchange costs.

-The simplest way how to define conversion between currencies is to define the conversion function for each combination of pairs of currencies.
-It can be done in a simple way if we have only two currencies.
+The simplest way to define conversions between the currencies is to define the conversion function for each pair of currencies.
+This can be done efficiently only for two currencies.

 ```jldoctest currency; output=false
 dollar2euro(c::Dollar) = Euro(0.83 * c.value)